 - Coach via meetings.
 At first coaching meetings may be on a monthly basis.
 Eventually that may occur on an as needed basis.
 But they should never completely cease.
 Disciple making is a lifetime relationship.

-- Coach by using a template.
+- Coach by using a simple template.
 The following set of questions has proven helpful.
 They focus on the past, present and future.

 - The past: "Do you have a God story to share?"
 God stories are evidence of God's presence in disciple making.